smarie/python-autoclass/docs/index.md

 Now that's **a lot of code** - and only for 4 attributes !
 Not mentioning the code for `check_var` that was not included here for the sake of readability (I include it in the library, for reference).
 And guess what - it is still highly prone to **human mistakes**.
 For example I made a mistake in the setter for `nb_floors`, did you spot it ?
 Also it makes the code **less readable**: did you spot that the setter for the surface property is different from the others?

-Really, *"there must be a better way"* : yes there is, and that's what this library provides - it can be used alone, or in combination with [PyContracts](https://andreacensi.github.io/contracts/index.html) and/or any PEP484-based checker such as [enforce](https://github.com/RussBaz/enforce), [typeguard](https://github.com/agronholm/typeguard), [typecheck-decorator](https://github.com/prechelt/typecheck-decorator), etc. in order to generate all the repetitive code for you :
+Really, *"there must be a better way"* : yes there is, and that's what this library provides - it can be used alone, or in combination with [PyContracts](https://andreacensi.github.io/contracts/index.html) and/or any PEP484-based checker such as [enforce](https://github.com/RussBaz/enforce), [typeguard](https://github.com/agronholm/typeguard), [typecheck-decorator](https://github.com/prechelt/typecheck-decorator), etc. in order to generate all the repetitive code for you.
+Here is an example with PyContracts:

 ```python
 from autoclass import Boolean, autoprops, autoargs, setter_override